RyanRTJJ/ryan-rtjj.github.io/_posts/2025-11-04-llm-arithmetic.md

 # 1. Objective

-The Clock algorithm is interesting because is admits an intuitively simple description: LLMs encode some periodic mechanism that conveniently captures the periodic nature of written numbers (digits go from 0 to 9 before wrapping around and repeating), and this periodic mechanism allows it to accurately perform simple or modulo addition.
+The Clock algorithm is interesting because it admits an intuitively simple description: LLMs encode some periodic mechanism that conveniently captures the periodic nature of written numbers (digits go from 0 to 9 before wrapping around and repeating), and this periodic mechanism allows it to accurately perform simple or modulo addition.
 In the case of modulo arithmetic, the mental image this evokes is simple and beautiful; e.g. LLMs represent numbers on a circle much like a clock, and doing `(10 + 6) % 12 = 4`, much like how "10 o'clock + 6 hours = 4 o'clock."

 Indeed, in both the Kantamneni and Nanda papers, the authors demonstrate proof that this circular representation of numbers actually exist in models specifically trained to perform simple / modulo arithmetic.
-Both papers also go on to use ablations, activation patching, and other methods to identify parts of the model that MUST be involved in the arithmetic computation, and essentially rely on modus tollens (if ablate out sine and cosine components, model performance goes to shit, therefore periodic structure must there) to numerically justify that the model must be using this periodic representational structure to perform the addition. **However, they still don't quite fully paint a picture of how the model is "reading out" the answer, or how the clock is actually rotating.** For example, what happens to the representation (both pre-attention and post-attention) of the `=` token (i.e. the prediction for the answer) when you increase `b` by some known amount, and specifically how do the MLP embedding and unembedding matrices handle such a change to give a correct answer still? **This is insufficiently useful in giving us a deep understanding for how the models are manipulating said periodic structures.**
+Both papers also go on to use ablations, activation patching, and other methods to identify parts of the model that MUST be involved in the arithmetic computation, and essentially rely on modus tollens (if ablate out sine and cosine components, model performance goes to shit, therefore periodic structure must be there) to numerically justify that the model must be using this periodic representational structure to perform the addition. **However, they still don't quite fully paint a picture of how the model is "reading out" the answer, or how the clock is actually rotating.** For example, what happens to the representation (both pre-attention and post-attention) of the `=` token (i.e. the prediction for the answer) when you increase `b` by some known amount, and specifically how do the MLP embedding and unembedding matrices handle such a change to give a correct answer still? **This is insufficiently useful in giving us a deep understanding for how the models are manipulating said periodic structures.**

 This post aims to re-construct the Modulo Arithmetic Paper with special focus on: